• Skip to primary navigation

 onions sauteing with peppers

-Add garlic and saute for 1 minute.
-Add roasted red peppers and a splash of balsamic and saute until liquid has reduced.
+Stir in garlic and cook for 1 minute.
+Stir roasted red peppers and a splash of balsamic and saute until liquid has reduced.
 Transfer to a bowl and reserve.

 layering quesadilla with aioli